TaklaXBR/Termux-Full-Setup/README.md

 Hi!
 Welcome to Termux full setup.

 This tool help you for install all packages.
+After using this tool, you will not need to install packages again.

 Tool have 150 basic packages!